In partnership with:

 Ten reasons to visit Sonoma County

-World’s Best Vineyards is heading to Sonoma County in California, USA, to reveal the Top 50 list for 2020.
+World’s Best Vineyards is working in partnership with Sonoma County in California, USA, to reveal the Top 50 list for 2020.
 Here’s why it’s such a great place for wine lovers to visit…

 From producers who care.
 Sonoma County’s wine industry is made up of many multi-generational family businesses.
 There are 59,218 acres (nearly 24,000ha) planted to vineyards, more than 40% of which are in the hands of growers with parcels of less than 20 acres (8ha).
 Chardonnay, Pinot Noir and Cabernet Sauvignon are the most prevalent grape varieties, but Sonoma County is home to more than 60 varieties – from Alicante to Zinfandel.
 With valleys, mountains, a diversity of soil types and more than 50 miles of coastline, it is also home to 18 unique growing regions with their own special terroir.

 This small-plot, artisan approach to winegrowing, coupled with a diverse growing region, has attracted many world-renowned winemakers, resulting in endless styles of quality wine.
 Sonoma County was one of the first regions in California to have “vineyard designate” wines, illustrating the close relationship between winegrowers and winemakers.

 3. Great food, too